 Omaha - Strategy

-In the part focusing the rules both Omaha High and Omaha Hi-Lo vas treated.
-In this section about strategies the focus will rest on Omaha High.
-However, many of the strategies are working in both variants.
+In this article about strategies, the focus will be on Omaha High, not Omaha Hi/Lo.
+Yet, many of the strategies that are explained here works in both variants.

-In Omaha you will be given four cards that should be matched against another five, which are as much as nine cards.
-In spite of this fact you cannot see at your hole cards as you have abundance.
-If two of the cards are good it isn’t enough to make it a descent hand.
+In Omaha, you will be given four cards that are matched against another five (the community cards on the table), which are as much as nine cards all together.
+In spite of this fact, you shouldn't treat your hole cards as abundance.
+If two of the cards are good, it doesn't make it a first-class hand.

-There’s exceptions, but remember the general rule that all the cards together should form a well co-ordinated hand before it’s suitable to play.
-How good is for example this hand: AA47?
-There’s to aces, but not much more.
-Such a hand is very limited in aspect of development.
-And a pair of aces will seldom be enough to win a hand in Omaha.
-The nearest possibility for this hand is that another ace is hit to make trips.
-But in Omaha are even trips a hand that often lose and the chances for a straight are almost non-existing and a flush cannot be made (see Omaha rules).
+There are exceptions, but remember the general rule that all the cards together must form a well coordinated hand before it’s suitable to play.
+How good is, for example, this hand: A♥A♣4♦7♠?
+There are two aces, but not much more.
+Hands like this is very limited in regard to development, and a pair of aces will seldom be enough to win a pot in Omaha, at least not a big one.
+The nearest possibility for this hand is making a set with another ace.
+In Omaha, however, trips often loses.
+The other chances for this hand is bleak: the chances for a straight are almost non-existing, and a flush cannot be made (see Omaha rules).

 The conclusion is that you shouldn’t overestimate hands that contains strong parts, but doesn’t form a strong unity.

-Let’s instead compare with this hand: AAJT♣.
-This hand contains two aces and besides a lot more.
-Except the possibility of trips there exist chances for a highest possible straight (T-A) plus two possibilities for the nuts flush (hearts and clubs).
+Let us instead look at this hand: A♥A♣J♥T♣.
+This hand contains two aces and a lot more.
+Besides the possibility of a set, there are also chances for the highest possible straight (T-A) plus two possibilities for the nut flush (hearts and clubs).

-What you wish for is starting hands that either includes two pair or offer many possibilities to make a straight or a flush or a combination of these.
-However, you should be cautious with low pairs and low straight- and flush draws.
-With a low pair you can lose against higher trips.
-The same matter is it with low connected and suited, there are risks that you r opponent hits a higher straight or flush.
+What you wish for are starting hands that 1) includes two pairs and/or 2) offer many possibilities to make a straight or a flush or a combination of these.
+You should, however, be cautious with low pairs and low straight and flush draws.
+With a low pair you can hit a set but lose against higher trips.
+The same matter is it with low connected and suited, the risks are that your opponent hit a higher straight or flush.
 All these situations tend to be expensive.

-After the flop – good timing and a minimum of bluffs
+After the flop - good timing and minimum of bluffing

 There are some fundamental guidelines to be aware of after the flop:

 1. Play aggressive when you have the best hand.
-You make this to prevent player with draws to call or at least you are make them pay more than the odds allow.
-If you are playing pot limit the best bet is presumably the maximal.
-There’s of course some exceptions, which are rather obvious.
-If you hit a full house on the flop it is probably not in your interest to scare away all players from the pot immediately, if not the chances for someone beating your full house is big enough.
+This is necessary to prevent players with draws to call for free.
+You want to force them to pay more than the odds allow.
+If you play Omaha pot limit, the best bet is very often the maximal.
+There are some exceptions.
+If you hit a full house on the flop, your interest is probably not to drive away all players from the pot immediately, if not the chances for someone beating your full house is big enough.

-2. Only call then it’s fully motivated.
-Pair and seldom two pairs don’t belong to these categories.
-When you have a drawing hand that can be beaten if you make the hand, don’t call.
-For example if you try to hit a straight but there’s possibilities that an other player can make a flush.
+2. Only call when it’s fully motivated.
+Single pairs and even two pairs are seldom worth calling bets with.
+It is often a good idea to be reluctant from calling if you have a drawing hand that can be beaten if you make the hand.
+For example, if you try to hit a straight when there are possibilities that another player can make a flush.

-3. Because every player has four hole cards there’s often some that have hopes for the next card and therefore will call a bet.
-These circumstances make the bluff less effective and you should only bluff rarely.
-As a consequence of this is the bluff maybe most sufficient when all the community cards already are on the table and that your bluff in this stage can represent a straight or flush.
+3. Since every player has four hole cards, there’s often some that have hopes for the next card and therefore will call a bet.
+These circumstances make bluffing less effective and you should bluff rarely.
+As a consequence, the bluff may be most effective when all the community cards already are on the table and especially if your bluff represent a straight or flush.

-These guidelines have foremost been based on games at full tables.
-If you play shorthanded is it of course advisable to modify these tips some.
-In this case you can call some more hands and bluffs can be used more often.
+These guidelines are mostly based on games at full tables.
+If you play on shorthanded tables, it's advisable to modify these guidelines some.
+On a shorthanded table you can call with some more hands and bluffs can be used more often.

 Related article:Omaha odds